tekknolagi/tekknolagi.github.com/_posts/2025-08-24-linear-scan-lifetime-holes.md

 ## Wrapping up

 We added lifetime holes to our register allocator without too much effort.
-This should get us some better allocation for short-lived virtual registers.
+This better maps the graph-like nature of the IR onto the linear sequence of instructions and should get us some better allocation for short-lived virtual registers.

 Maybe next time we will add *interval splitting*, which will help us a) address ABI constraints more cleanly in function calls and b) remove the dependence on